Mutual Fund Charges

 This is the cost levied when an investor switches from one mutual fund scheme to another in the same fund house.
 Typically, this is an amount based on what percentage of the funds are being switched and gets automatically deducted from the investor's account.
 The switch price discourages investors from switching between schemes encouraging them to stay longer with one fund.

-Difference in mutual fund charges for direct and regular plans
+Comparison of mutual fund charges in direct and regular plans

 Direct and regular plans of mutual funds are different in terms of mutual fund charges.
 Under direct plans, investors purchase mutual fund units directly from the fund house without involving intermediaries.
 Hence, direct plans have lower expense ratios since no distributor commissions or brokerage are included in the same.
 On the other hand, regular plans have intermediaries (brokers or distributors) in between and hence they add extra charges to compensate them.
 Since direct plans provide a lower expense ratio, it can result in higher returns over the long term as cost savings get passed on to investors.
 For instance, a regular plan may have an expense ratio of 1.5% while the same fund's direct plans would offer it at say around 1%.
 This difference in costs matters a lot as lower cost translates to higher returns.